needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

 public void GetImageAsync()
 {
-    // Get information about the camera image CameraImage image;
+    // Get information about the device camera image.
+    XRCameraImage image;
     if (cameraManager.TryGetLatestImage(out image))
     {
         // If successful, launch a coroutine that waits for the image
         // to be ready, then apply it to a texture.
         StartCoroutine(ProcessImage(image));

-        // It is safe to dispose the image before the async operation completes. image.Dispose();
+        // It's safe to dispose the image before the async operation completes. image.Dispose();
     }
 }

-IEnumerator ProcessImage(CameraImage image)
+IEnumerator ProcessImage(XRCameraImage image)
 {
-    // Create the async conversion request
+    // Create the async conversion request.
-    var request = image.ConvertAsync(new CameraImageConversionParams
+    var request = image.ConvertAsync(new XRCameraImageConversionParams
     {
-        // Use the full image
+        // Use the full image.
         inputRect = new RectInt(0, 0, image.width, image.height),

-        // Downsample by 2
+        // Downsample by 2.
         outputDimensions = new Vector2Int(image.width / 2, image.height / 2),

-        // Color image format
+        // Color image format.
         outputFormat = TextureFormat.RGB24,

-        // Flip across the Y axis
+        // Flip across the Y axis.
         transformation = CameraImageTransformation.MirrorY
     });

-    // Wait for it to complete
+    // Wait for the conversion to complete. while (!request.status.IsDone())
-    while (!request.status.IsDone())
         yield return null;

-    // Check status to see if it completed successfully. if (request.status != AsyncCameraImageConversionStatus.Ready)
+    // Check status to see if the conversion completed successfully. if (request.status != AsyncCameraImageConversionStatus.Ready)
     {
-        // Something went wrong
+        // Something went wrong.
         Debug.LogErrorFormat("Request failed with status {0}", request.status);

         // Dispose even if there is an error.